usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 who use wheelchairs.
 Portable chairs or other means must be provided only when it is readily achievable to do so.

-{% details How many seating locations for persons who use wheelchairs must be provided? %}
+#### How many seating locations for persons who use wheelchairs must be provided?
 Under the general principles applicable to barrier removal in existing facilities, a public accommodation is never required to provide greater access than it would be required to provide under the alterations provisions of the ADAAG.
-{% enddetails %}

 Must the seating locations be dispersed?
 The ADA accessibility standard for alterations requires wheelchair seating to be dispersed (i.e., provided in more than